Things To Do In Red River Gorge & Natural Bridge Resort State Park, Kentucky

 Our private hiking trails are great for beginners or experienced hikers - you choose from our two trails on the map you are provided at check-in.
 Your dog will love roaming the trails with you, so book one of our Pet-friendly cabins!
 What is really fun is to stumble upon one of the three stone chimneys in Birch Hollow that are the only remains of homes built over a century ago!
 Grill your family favorites and savor a meal on your deck, breathe in the fresh air mountain air, and enjoy the sounds of nature around you with those you love.
 Roast marshmallows over the fire pit, bring your guitar and start a sing-a-long.
 These memories last a lifetime.
 It just doesn't get any better than this!

-Thrillsville Adventure Park has three adventures that have something for everyone.
-The Gorge Underground offers a Kayak Adventure or a Cave Boat Tour near Cliffview, plus there is a Putt-Putt mini-golf course located near the Daniel Boone Trading Post.
+The Gorge Underground offers a Kayak Adventure, Paddleboarding or a guided Cave Boat Tour near Cliffview.
 Paddle your way through the cavern or join the passengers on a boat for an hour-long experience unlike any other!
 Learn the history and how the cavern came to be flooded.
 Open year-round, and all the safety gear is provided for you!
 You can also bring your own boat, if you prefer.

-Get the kids and grandkids off the phones and tablets and show them how to play putt-putt golf!
-Get more information and see pictures and videos at www.thrillsville.org.
+Get the kids and grandkids off the phones and tablets and show them a cave adventure they will never forget!
+Get more information at www.gorgeunderground.com.
 Call or go online to purchase tickets.

 Daniel Boone Trading Post - Just up the road off Exit 33 in Slade, Kentucky, stop for a quick snack, coffee, smoothies and homemade goodies - even basic groceries to take to the cabin - in the Coffee and Grocery area.
 Nice stop en route to the Red River Gorge or Natural Bridge State Resort Park.
 Dine inside or on the back deck.
 Wifi and ATM machine.